prabirmsp/NLP-Design-Problem/README.md

 Installation:
 ----------
 For the compilation and execution of the programs can be done in the UNIX environment.
 Specifically the following command can be used issued in the bash shell to compile.

+To compile, navigate to the `nlp_design_submission` directory and run the following command:
 ```bash
 javac -d bin -sourcepath src -cp lib/jSpellCorrect-0.4.jar src/*.java
 ```
-To run the java file use the command :
+To run the java file use the command:
 ```bash
 java -cp bin:lib/jSpellCorrect-0.4.jar edu.grinnell.cs.Main <input sentence>
 ```